-An employee who knows that he or she has or has been exposed to any restrictable disease, may not attend work unless authorized by Oregon law.
-When an administrator has reason to suspect that any employee has or has been exposed to any restrictable disease and exclusion is required, the administrator shall send the employee home.
+An employee may not attend work while in a communicable stage of a restrictable disease or when an administrator has reason to suspect that the employee has or has been exposed to any disease for which exclusion is required in accordance with law and per administrative regulation GBEB-AR - Communicable Diseases - Staff.
 If the disease is a reportable disease, the administrator will report the occurrence to the local health department.

 Employees shall provide services to students as required by law.
 In cases when a restrictable or reportable disease is diagnosed and confirmed for a student, the administrator shall inform the appropriate employees with a legitimate educational interest to protect against the risk of exposure.

 The district shall protect the confidentiality of an employee’s health condition and record to the extent possible and consistent with federal and state law.

 The district will include, as part of its emergency plan, a description of the actions to be taken by district staff in the case of a declared public health emergency or other catastrophe that disrupts district operations.

 The superintendent will develop administrative regulations necessary to implement this policy.

 END OF POLICY

 Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g (2018); Family Educational Rights and Privacy, 34 C.F.R.
 Part 99 (2019).